 Insurtech companies are small, often startup tech companies that have found traction because they’re able to adopt new insurance technologies far faster than large, established insurance companies.
 Insurtech companies can make quick adjustments to their operations to accommodate and test new technologies in insurance without the long delays and risk that large insurers face when adopting new tech.

 Insurtech companies are an interesting source of disruption in insurance because they can either assist a large company in keeping up with disruption, or be the reason for disruption.
 Fortunately the majority of insurtech companies have focused on the former.
-These companies partner with large companies to quickly bring digital solutions to them without the need for the training and investment that goes with bringing the technology in organically.
+These companies partner with large companies to quickly bring digital and innovative software solutions to them without the need for the training and investment that goes with bringing the technology in organically.
 These companies directly benefit the bottom line via reducing administrative costs, especially in underwriting.

 Insurers need to be aware however that some insurtech companies have set very high goals and are starting to take away entire components of business from incumbent providers.